austinm34/CGhw5-Texture-Synthesis/README.md

 this causes the algorithm to be extremly, unfathomably slow.

 right now only window size is 3x3. it was made with generalization in mind and this can easily be added to where window size is free.

+could not get program to finish in time to upload an output.

+the only output image is sand_out.png which is the seed as well a single pixel that was synthesized as a test. it is below the seed in the image.